Wondering How Do I Stop Sweating Between My Legs? Here’s What You Should Know

 • Environment

-Is Crotch Sweat Ever Medically Concerning?
+Is it Ever Something Medically Concerning?

 • Primary hyperhidrosis: While there are no guidelines about ‘normal’ amounts of sweating, hyperhidrosis is a condition where people experience excessive sweating.
-The best guidance on what ‘excessive’ means is how much it interferes with your life, whether, for instance, it means you can’t hold certain objects, or it’s causing you significant distress.
+The best guidance on what ‘excessive’ means is how much it interferes with your life, whether for instance it means you can’t hold certain objects, or it’s causing you significant distress.
 Learn more about hyperhidrosis from the Mayo Clinic.

 • Diabetes